Lyceris-chan/selfhost-stack/README.md

 - **[Gluetun](https://github.com/qdm12/gluetun)**: A specialized VPN client that acts as an internal proxy.
 It isolates privacy frontends and routes their outgoing traffic through an external VPN provider to ensure your home IP remains anonymous.

 #### Privacy Frontends (VPN-Routed)
 - **[Invidious](https://github.com/iv-org/invidious)**: Access YouTube content privately (Port 3000).
 It strips all tracking and advertisements, routes traffic through the VPN to hide your IP, and provides a lightweight interface without proprietary telemetry.
+Includes automated **database migration** tools via Dashboard.
 - **[Redlib](https://github.com/redlib-org/redlib)**: A hardened Reddit frontend (Port 8080).
 It eliminates tracking pixels, intrusive analytics, and advertisements, ensuring your browsing habits remain confidential and your home IP is never disclosed.
 - **[Wikiless](https://github.com/Metastem/Wikiless)**: Wikipedia without the cookies or telemetry (Port 8180).
 All requests are routed through the VPN to maintain total anonymity.
 - **[Rimgo](https://codeberg.org/rimgo/rimgo)**: An anonymous Imgur viewer (Port 3002) that removes telemetry and tracking scripts while hiding your location behind the VPN proxy.